Enhanced greenhouse effect

 Significance for Climate Change

 A continued increase in GHGs will likely cause a continued increase in the average temperature of the atmosphere.
 The greatest increase in temperature will likely be over polar landmasses.
-For example, a doubling of the amount of CO2 in the atmosphere has been predicted to cause an average increase of 3° to 4° Celsius at high northern latitudes, resulting in much less snow and ice.
-Summer conditions might last an extra two months with a correspondingly shorter winter.
+For example, a doubling of the amount of CO2 in the atmosphere has been predicted to cause an average increase of 3 degrees to 4 degrees Celsius at high northern latitudes, resulting in much less snow and ice.
+Summer conditions might last an extra two months, with a correspondingly shorter winter.

 Warmer air holds more water vapor than cooler air, so global warming will likely cause the evaporation rate to increase.
 This increase in evaporation may result in increased drought, desertification, and water shortages in some regions.
 Although water availability may decrease, greater levels of atmospheric CO2 will mean more CO2 is available to drive photosynthesis, so some plants may benefit from this increase.
-Warmer temperatures at higher latitudes could also allow some crops such as wheat to be grown further to the north than at the present.
+Warmer temperatures at higher latitudes could also allow some crops, such as wheat, to be grown further north.

-As global temperatures rise, Earth's total area of snow cover is reduced, which in turns affects what is known as the planet's Albedo effect, or the surface of the Earth's ability to reflect solar radiation.
-Snow inherently reflects solar radiation and therefore leads to a lower degree of absorbed solar radiation throughout snow covered areas.
+As global temperatures rise, Earth's total area of snow cover is reduced, which in turn affects what is known as the planet's Albedo effect, or the surface of the Earth's ability to reflect solar radiation.
+Snow inherently reflects solar radiation and therefore leads to a lower degree of absorbed solar radiation throughout snow-covered areas.
 Higher levels of snowfall create areas of higher solar reflectivity, which then leads to a cooling effect as less solar radiation is absorbed by the surface of the Earth.
 If the Earth's polar caps were to continue to degrade or if snowfall amounts were to lessen, then more solar radiation would be absorbed by the Earth, which would then lead to higher global temperatures and an even further reduction in snow cover.
-As a result, a worsening Albedo effect could create a feedback loop which would lead to an exponential increase in global warming as snow cover continually reduced.
-Additionally, melting permafrost is expected to release large amounts of methane gas stored in frozen soil, thus contributing to higher levels of greenhouses gases in the Earth's atmosphere and in turn leading to a further reduction in permafrost.
+As a result, a worsening Albedo effect could create a feedback loop that would lead to an exponential increase in global warming as snow cover continually reduces.
+Additionally, melting permafrost is expected to release large amounts of methane gas stored in frozen soil, thus contributing to higher levels of greenhouse gases in the Earth's atmosphere and, in turn, leading to a further reduction in permafrost.

-In 2021, the European Union released a report that revealed ongoing global wildfires had released 1.3 gigatons of carbon dioxide in the month of August alone, the highest value in recorded history.
-The study concluded that record high temperatures and long dry spells across the globe created the conditions that led to the record spike in global wildfires and that the problem is likely to continue as climate change worsens.
+In the early 2020s, the European Union released a report that revealed ongoing global wildfires had released 1.3 gigatons of carbon dioxide in the month of August alone, the highest value in recorded history.
+The study concluded that record-high temperatures and long dry spells across the globe created the conditions that led to the record spike in global wildfires, and the problem is likely to continue as climate change worsens.

 Bibliography